meegpipe/meegpipe/tutorials/batman/splitting_raw_data.md

 ````

 The purpose of the `SplitNamingPolicy` configuration option is to define the
 naming strategy for the generated (split) files.
+It is defined with a
+[function_handle][function_handle] that takes three arguments: the physioset
+object that is being split, the event object that defines the current split, and
+the index of the current split.
 This is an implementation
 detail that is not that relevant, but you may want to take a look at how I
 implemented my [split naming policy][split_naming_policy_m].